JohnCFerguson/zero-astro/README.md

-# Zero Svelte
+# Zero Astro

 Zero is the local first platform for building incedible, super fast apps.

-To use Zero Svelte, you need to follow the Zero docs to get started.
+To use Zero Astro, you need to follow the Zero docs to get started.

 Watch this
 [Zero Sync Makes Local First Easy](https://www.youtube.com/watch?v=hAxdOUgjctk&ab_channel=Syntax)